 They look like you.
 This area is so new, and moving so fast, you can have an advantage in your chosen area in a few months… for now.

 It’s Oct 2022.
-This window will close in months.
+This window will close in months, not years.
 Find your area, find your seam – either technical, distribution, customer focus, geography focus, etc and hit it hard.
 Then give NFX a call for your seed capital.
 We invest $1-$4M, and we can help.